Skip to Content

 Whether you travel by RV or car, this is a wonderful road trip

-We also broke our trip up and stayed 1 night in Islamorada on the way back, had lunch at Marathon on the way south – to eat some of the pesky Lion Fish that are consuming the native species along the coral reef – and spent 2 nights in cute Key West – the southernmost point, mile marker 0, of the United States.
+We also broke our trip up and stayed 1 night in Islamorada on the way back.
+We had lunch at Marathon heading south – to eat some of the pesky Lion Fish that are consuming the native species along the coral reef.
+And spent 2 nights in cute Key West – the southernmost point, mile marker 0, of the United States.

 How far is Key West from Miami?